 In the end we built something sort of like The World of Tomorrow only because its materials and design made it cheap to build.
 We succeeded in many of the details... but we lost the whole picture.
 We lost that universal vision for how the world might actually be better, and not just for a few, but for everyone.

-And eventually we also lost that hope that had made this most excellent future seem inevitable.
+And eventually we also lost that hope which had made this most excellent future seem inevitable.
 We became disappointed with our institutions and with the benefits of technology.
 At about the time we actually landed on the Moon, we began to think that the future was something to be feared.
 It's probably no coincidence that in that year of Apollo 11 Buck Rogers parked his comic strip rocket for the last time.

 These days our entertainments show us dark, dystopian futures in which the planet's destroyed, or conquered, or just runs out of steam.
 We don't even always see what caused these apocalypses: what the stories are actually about is the people who live in the wreckage and how that transforms them.